Have you read The Help yet?

 Huge thanks to Debbie, SaSa, and Mrs. Carroll for this wonderful recipe.
 My adaptation of their creation is below.
 The only major change that I made (other than converting the recipe to cupcakes) is to use all butter rather than Crisco and margarine.
 I know that Crisco would have been more authentic.
 Minny even tells her employer that Crisco is “the most important invention in the kitchen since jarred mayonnaise.”
 But, I don’t like baking with partially hydrogenated oils.

-Caramel Cake Cupcakes Inspired by The Help
+Caramel Cake Cupcakes

 - 1/2 C unsalted butter room temperature

 - 1 C flour